 How to Unblock a Shower Drain Without Chemicals

-If you’ve ever stepped into a shower only to find that the water doesn’t drain, you know how frustrating it could be.
-Not only does it slow the morning routine, it could also make it more difficult to clean after you’re finished.
-While chemical drain cleaners are sometimes effective, they can also damage your pipes and damage the environment.
-The positive side is there’s a lot of ways that you can unblock a shower drain, without the need for harsh chemicals.
+If you’ve ever taken a shower only to realize that the water isn’t draining then you’ll be aware of how frustrating it could be.
+Not only can it slow down your morning routine, it could also make it more difficult to clean when you’re done.
+Although chemical drain cleaners are occasionally effective, they could also damage your pipes and damage the environment.
+The good news lies in the a lot of natural ways to unblock a shower drain, without the need for harsh chemical solutions.

 Key Takeaways

-- There are natural ways to unblock the drain of a shower by using baking soda and vinegar or a wire hanger or a wet/dry vacuum.
+- There are natural ways to get rid of the blockage in a shower for example, vinegar and baking soda as well as a wire hanger or a dry/wet vacuum.

-- To use baking soda with vinegar: Gather ingredients, unblock the cover for draining and any debris, pour baking soda and vinegar.
-Allow 30 minutes, then flush with boiling water.
+- To use baking soda with vinegar, gather supplies, remove the drain cover and any garbage, pour baking soda, followed by vinegar.
+Wait 30 minutes, then flush with boiling water.

-- Wire hanger method: straighten out wire hanger while leaving one end in its original form Make a hook at the end, insert it in the drain, and then use it to pull hair and debris out.
+- For wire hanger methods use a straight wire hanger while leaving the other end in its original form, create a hook at the end, insert it in the drain, and then use it to pull hair and debris out.

-- Method for wet/dry vacuums Set the vacuum in "wet" mode Cover drains that overflow using cloth or tape. join the hose and create an airtight seal.
-Then turn to the mode for three minutes.
+- For wet/dry vacuums Set the vacuum in "wet" mode then cover the drains of overflow using cloth or tape. join the hose and create an airtight seal, then turn off the vacuum after 3 minutes.

 - Avoid future blockages by using a hair strainer in your shower.
-You can also run hot water following each use, and not running grease down your drains.
+Run hot water after each usage and avoiding using grease to clean your drains.

 Step 1: Gather Your Materials